bardackx/Jhpp/README.md

 ### Note

 Are you sure you want to use property files instead of YAML?
-I can understand if you dont want to get into closing curly brace hell, or if you hate the verbosity of XML, but YAML is pretty good for expressing nested objects as a configuration file.
+I can understand if you dont want to get into closing curly brace hell of JSON, or if you hate the verbosity of XML, but YAML is pretty good for expressing nested objects as a configuration file.

+### Note 2

+I made this project as a joke (an the project working properly is my equivalent of having a straight face during the joke)

 ## Features